tradewelltech/protarrow/docs/types.md

 ## Nullability

-* Top level native field, list and maps are marked as non-nullable.
+* Native field, list values, maps keys and values are marked as non-nullable.
-* Any nested message and their children are nullable
+* The only nullable fields are nested message